From the 1920s to the 1950s, Central Ave was the lifeblood of LA’s African-American community, not by choice but because segregation...

 Getty Center information

-In its billion-dollar, in-the-clouds perch, high above the city grit and grime, the Getty Center presents triple delights: a stellar art collection (everything from renaissance artists to David Hockney), Richard Meier’s cutting-edge architecture, and the visual splendor of seasonally changing gardens.
+In its billion-dollar, in-the-clouds perch, high above the city grit and grime, the Getty Center presents triple delights: a stellar art collection (everything from Renaissance artists to David Hockney), Richard Meier’s cutting-edge architecture, and the visual splendor of seasonally changing gardens.
+Admission is free, but parking is $15 ($10 after 5pm).

 On clear days, you can add breathtaking views of the city and ocean to the list.
 A great time to visit is in the late afternoon after the crowds have thinned.
 Sunsets create a remarkable alchemy of light and shadow and are especially magical in winter.